If you’re looking for a scenic road to cruise on, Wales is the answer.

 5. Black Mountain Pass

-Right then, starting things off in fifth place we’ve got Black Mountain Pass.
+Starting things off in fifth place, we’ve got Black Mountain Pass.

-Now I will admit that a road trip that takes just 45 minutes to go from one end to the other barely constitutes as a road trip at all, but what the route loses in length, it certainly makes up for in views.
+It’s not a long drive by any stretch of the imagination (taking just 45 minutes to go from one end to the other), but what the route loses in length, it certainly makes up for in views.

-As you climb, wriggle, dive and twist your way along the A4069, you’ll get to see the Brecon Beacons National Park at its absolute best and get an awesome view of mountains, forests, rivers and lots and lots of sheep 🐑.
+As you climb, wriggle, dive and twist your way along the A4069, you’ll get to see the Brecon Beacons National Park at its absolute best, with incredible views of mountains, forests, rivers and lots and lots of sheep 🐑.

-Like wandering around the national park itself and seeing the mountains, forests and rivers up close or walking behind waterfalls; the best waterfall being Sgwd yr Eira which is a part of the Brecon Beacons waterfall walk (top tip: get here super early – ideally before 10AM because the car park fills up super fast).
+- Walk behind a waterfall (Sgwd yr Eira), which is a part of the Brecon Beacons waterfall walk (top tip: get here super early – ideally before 10AM because the car park fills up super fast).

 Location: South Wales.